Globular weak $\omega$-categories as models of a type theory: A type theory for globular sets

-\paragraph{Familial representability of types.} The following lemma is completely central in the study of the type theory $\Glob$ that we conduct.
-It allows to understand both types and terms as special cases of substitutions, and the action of substitution then becomes pre-composition. \begin{lemma} For any number $n\in\N$, the map
+One can check that the morphisms define this way satisfy the globular relations~\eqref{eq:glob-rel}, hence the disks objects are coglobular objects in the category $\Syn{\Glob}$.
+We reformulate this fact by the following definition. \begin{defi} We define the functor $D^\bullet:\op\G\to\Syn{\Glob}$, sending every object $n$ on the disk context $D^n$ and the morphisms $\Gs_n$ (\resp{} $\Gt_n$) on the substitution $s_n$ (\resp{} $t_n$) in $\Syn\Glob$. \end{defi}

-is a natural isomorphism.
-We denote $\Gc_A$ the substitution to a sphere context mapped from a type $A$ by the inverse isomorphism.
-It follows from the axioms of a category with families and the definition of the disks contexts, that for any number $n\in\N$, the following map is also a natural isomorphism
+\paragraph{Familial representability of types.} The following lemma is central in our study of the type theory $\Glob$.
+It allows to understand both types and terms as special cases of substitutions, and the action of substitution then becomes pre-composition. \begin{lemma} For any natural number $n$, the map